SUIIAO/suiiao.github.io/index.md

 ## About Me

 I'm currently pursuing my Ph.D. in the [Department of Statistics](https://statistics.ucdavis.edu/) at the [University of California, Davis](https://www.ucdavis.edu/), under the guidance of Professor [Hans-Georg Müller](https://anson.ucdavis.edu/~mueller/).
-Before landing at UC Davis, I earned my B.S. in Statistics from the [University of Science and Technology of China](https://en.ustc.edu.cn/) in 2019.
+Before coming to UC Davis, I earned my B.S. in Statistics from the [University of Science and Technology of China](https://en.ustc.edu.cn/) in 2019.

 ## Research Interests